Azure-Samples/azure-spring-apps-samples/hystrix-turbine-sample/Readme.md

 # Use Circuit Breaker Dashboard with Azure Spring Cloud
 [Spring Cloud Netflix Turbine](https://github.com/Netflix/Turbine) is widely used to aggregates multiple [Hystrix](https://github.com/Netflix/Hystrix) metrics streams so that it can be monitored in a single view using Hystrix dashboard.
 In this tutorial, we will demonstrate how to use them on Azure Spring Cloud.

 >[!NOTE]
 > Netflix Hystrix is widely used in many existing Spring Cloud apps but it is no longer in active development.
-If you are developing new project, you can consider using [resilience4j](https://github.com/resilience4j/resilience4j) instead.
+If you are developing new project, you should use developing Spring Cloud Circuit Breaker implementations like [resilience4j](https://github.com/resilience4j/resilience4j) instead.
 Circuit Breaker Dashboard for resilience4j dependents on micrometer, which is currently not supported for Azure Spring Cloud, thus will not be covered by this tutorial.

 ## Prepare your sample applications